KathiSa/climateindoorsimulation/Results.md

 6. Click on the "Generate Plot" button (Fig. 3, marker 6)

 ## How to download the results

+7. Download the simulation results via corresponding buttons as csv-file or eso-file

 If you want to use the simulated values furthermore yourself, we offer a download of all the data in csv- and eso-format.
 To do this, click on the "download csv" and "download eso" buttons (Fig. 3, marker 7).

 ## Proceed